 About Connecticut Women Artists

-This organization currently has over 200 active members.
-While opportunities for women have improved since 1929, there is still a need for our presence in the state and much for us to do for today’s women artists.
-We present one open juried show and one members’ juried show each year at varying gallery locations throughout the state.
-For jurors we draw from among the most talented and significant women currently in the field of visual arts.
-The artists, educators and curators who have worked with us are all outstanding women in their fields and have made important contributions to the art world.
+Since the organization's beginning in 1929, opportunities for women in the arts have vastly improved.
+However, there is still a need for our presence to provide exhibition opportunities for women artists in the state of Connecticut.
+Each year, CWA presents the National Open Juried Exhibition, the Members' Juried Show, and the Council Members' Show at well-known and respected galleries and museums throughout the state.The CWA Council chooses jurors from among the most talented and significant women in visual arts.
+The artists, educators, and curators who have worked with us are all outstanding women in their areas and have made significant contributions to the art world.